saarw/flushout/README.md

 # How it works
 ## Document and snapshot
 A document in Flushout is a simple JavaScript object that may contain primitive fields or additional object fields to form a tree graph.
 Applications modify the model by applying commands.
-All commands include an action and allow specifying a path to where in the document graph the command should operate (omitting the path uses the root of the document).
 A **snapshot** is simply a document and a count of how many commands have been applied to the document.

 ## Client proxies
 Clients initialize a Proxy model with the latest snapshot from the backend.
 They then apply commands to modify the model any may periodically perform flushes to synchronize their state with the remote master.